Identifiable victim effect: Murder of George Floyd

 The murder of George Floyd by a police officer in May, 2020 led to worldwide protests against police brutality.
 Almost 1,000 people are killed in the U.S. by police every year, and a black male is 2.5 times as likely to be killed by police as a white male.
-The reader is invited to introspect and consider if he or she is a thousand times more outraged by a thousand annual killings than by the murder of George Floyd.
+However, people tend to be upset with specific instances of suffering, rather than larger trends.

-For which victims is the effect strongest?
+Strength of the effect

 Meta-analysis of experimental evidence

 A meta-analysis of studies through 2015 of the identifiable victim effect found that not all studies achieve statistical significance, and the effect size, in general, is small.
 In an experiment more recent than the meta-analysis, identifying a victim in COVID-19 messaging had no meaningful effect on pro-health behaviors such as hand-washing, mask-wearing, and staying at home.

 On the other hand, extremely subtle experimental manipulations may yield significant effects.
 For example, Small and Loewenstein found that when the victim is identified only by a number, subjects are more inclined to help the victim if they know the victim's number when they decide whether to help than if they learn the number later.

 The meta-analysis found that statistical significance is enhanced and the effect size is increased under the following circumstances: